expo/expo/docs/pages/versions/unversioned/sdk/network.md

 title: Network
 ---

-This module provides useful information about the native application, such the its ID, app name, and build version.
+This module provides useful information about the device's network such as its ip address, mac address and check for airplane mode.

 ## Installation